AdamWongCH/analytics-thinking/11-Social Network Analytics (Extension)/lesson.md

 A common mistake is to:

+* assume all connections are equally important
-* over-interpret connections
+* over-interpret weak connections
-* assume connections imply strong influence
+* confuse connection with influence

 Always consider:

 * context
 * strength of relationships
+* meaning behind connections

 ---